teorth/equational_theories/scripts/magma_search/README.md

 ### TODO

+- [ ] Improve the "in-memory database approach"
+  - Will more compact serialization help?
 - [ ] Add an `EggSearcher`:
   - Choose an equation `E`
   - Choose a term `t` from one side of some other equation